Skip to content

 image

-If your microservice uses Spring Cloud Gateway, you must copy the apm-spring-cloud-gateway-2.1.x-plugin-8.7.0.jar and apm-spring-webflux-5.x-plugin-8.7.0.jar from the agent/optional-plugins/ directory to the skywalking-agent/plugins/ directory.
+If the microservice uses springcloud gateway, you must copy agent/optional-plugins/'s apm-spring-cloud-gateway-2.1.x-plugin-8.7.0.jar and apm-spring-webflux-5.x-plugin-8.7.0.jar to the skywalking-agent/plugins/ directory.

 cp /usr/local/df-demo/skywalking/agent/optional-plugins/apm-spring-cloud-gateway-2.1.x-plugin-8.7.0.jar /usr/local/df-demo/skywalking/agent/plugins/